 Different execution formalities apply for individuals and companies.
 In addition, execution formalities differ if the SPA is to be executed as a written contract under hand or as a deed, and may depend on the nature of assets being sold.
-The advantages to executing the contract as a deed are that (i) the limitation period for actions brought on a deed is 12 years from the cause of the action, while it is 6 years in respect of a contract executed under hand; and (ii) deeds are enforceable despite lack of consideration.
+The advantages to executing the contract as a deed are that (1) the limitation period for actions brought on a deed is 12 years from the cause of the action, while it is six years in respect of a contract executed under hand; and (2) deeds are enforceable despite lack of consideration.

-5.8 Tax Deed of Indemnity
+5.8 Tax deed of indemnity

-It should be noted that while most matters, other than those that raise a specific concern for the Purchaser, are dealt with by warranties, it is common practice in Ireland to have a separate deed of indemnity to the SPA in respect of any tax liability of the Target that arises outside of the ordinary course of business.
+While most matters, other than those that raise a specific concern for the purchaser, are dealt with by warranties, it is common practice in Ireland to have a separate deed of indemnity to the SPA in respect of any tax liability of the target that arises outside of the ordinary course of business.
 This tax indemnity will share many of the limitations and caps on liability that are in the SPA, but recovery for any taxation loss will be on an indemnity basis due to the strict liability nature of the offence.

-The tax indemnity will normally last for a minimum of 4 years, this being the length of time the Irish fiscal authorities have to bring a claim.
+The tax indemnity will normally last for a minimum of four years, this being the length of time the Irish fiscal authorities have to bring a claim.
 In addition to the tax indemnity, it is common to see tax warranties in the SPA with the proviso that there can be no double recovery under the warranties for a claim that has been recovered under the tax indemnity and vice versa.